 It can be quite difficult for people to let go of cash, even when you’re focussed on hygiene.
-According to psychologist Donna Lawson in the same 2014 study, cash is commonly viewed by most people as a positive item.
+According to psychologist Donna Lawson in the same 2014 study, cash is commonly viewed, by most people, as a positive item.
 It is therefore hard for people to make and keep any negative associations with money.
-So, the idea that there are “germs” on banknotes and coins – germs that might hurt us – is not an idea that registers.
+So, the idea that there are “germs” on bank notes and coins – germs that might hurt us – is not an idea that registers.
 We may recognise that money collects germs, but we do not connect disease or illness to the handling of money.
 Because of this we often ignore any “social taboo” that might come with passing on cash full of germs.
 It is similar to the initial reaction some had to lockdown.
 The germs in the air we breathe or in the water that we drink – we can’t see them, therefore we have no control over them.
 And why worry about something over which we have no control?

-40% of those surveyed by Mastercard recognised that they had no control over who handled their money beforehand.
+40% of those surveyed by Mastercard recognised that they had no control over who handled their money before them.
 As a consequence, try not to worry about the things that they can’t control (such as the 38% surveyed who claim to “never think about it”).
 That’s why a wearable payment device is a very safe precaution.
-Someone may touch your phone, someone’s definitely touched your money, and when’s the last time you cleaned your card after paying?
+Someone may touch your phone, someone’s definitely touched your money, and when’s the last time you cleaned your payment card after paying?

 K-pay is safe for both hygiene and bank accounts.
 Our wearables are hypoallergenic and easily cleaned, and come with the same fraud protection as your bank card.
 For this new generation of payment, perfect for the modern world- try K-pay today.